pjf/skyrim-requiem-wine/README.md

 Skyrim requires Steam to be already started, and I've found that letting ModOrganizer start steam before running skse was giving me grief, so I've made my own PlayOnLinux shortcut on the same virtual drive to just start Steam first.
 I'm running steam with `-no-dwrite -no-cef-sandbox` which works around bugs in both the Dwrite library (which I've enabled for everything else) and the chromium rendering engine (which would result in no text disabled anywhere).

 `steamwebhelper.exe` isn't reliable with some combinations of Steam and wine, but unless you're planning to browse the store, it can be safely ignored.

+## Loot

+Thanks to [a comment by wyrde](https://github.com/loot/loot/issues/610#issuecomment-275945928) I've successfully got LOOT v0.13.1 running from ModOrganizer.
+My set-up was:

+- Windows 7 emulation
+- Overwrite `libcef` (native, builtin) and `dwrite` (native, builtin).
+I had to manually add `libcef`.
+- Start LOOT with `--no-sandbox` (may work okay without).
+- Wine 2.13

+LOOT may give an error when exiting, but it can still download and sort mod lists, so the error can be safely ignored.

 ## Winetricks